Pass Your DMV Test

 - Everyone must pass the vision, traffic laws and sign tests.
 See Practice Tests and Driver's Handbook for more information on the written examination.
 Driver education programs can help individuals prepare for their road test.
-There is a $6 fee for every additional driving test you take.
+The driving (behind-the-wheel) retest is $7.
 You have three chances to pass.

 - Applicants must provide a social security number.

 - Applicants must provide acceptable proof of true full name and a thumbprint.

 - Applicants must provide proof of California birth date and legal presence.

 NEW RESIDENTSCalifornia residents holding a driver's license from another state may also need to pass the three tests.
 The driving test may be waived at the discretion of the examiner.
 For individuals holding non-U.S. licenses, it is mandatory to pass the driving test.
 However, like other applicants, new residents must provide proof of identification, legal presence and birth date.
 Non-US citizens residing in California may drive without getting a California driver license as long as their home country license is valid.
 If, however, you become a California resident, you will be required to get a California driver license within 10 days.
 Residency can be proven by proof of residence, tuition payment, voting in an election or any other privilege not extended to nonresidents.